Receiving Digital Modes

 VB-Cable is developed and distributed by Vincent Burel of VB-Audio.
-It works with Windows XP, Vista, and Windows 7.
+It works with Windows XP, Vista, and Windows-7, 8, & 10.
 A donation is requested, after which the software driver is upgraded to offer the option of routing two or more different audio streams simultaneously.

-With the audio routing methods described above, the audio from digital mode text-to-speech applications interferes with digital mode reception using webSDR.
-The signal fed into the modem program is a mixture of webSDR audio and speech audio.
+With some of the audio routing methods described above, the audio from digital mode text-to-speech applications interferes with digital mode reception using webSDR.
+PulseAudio with Enhanced Routing (and possibly the JACK sound server) does not have this problem.
+With the other routing methods, the signal fed into the modem program is a mixture of webSDR audio and speech audio.
 The horizontal streaks on the cocoaModem waterfall in Figure 2 are due to interference from the Mac OS X Voice.
 Figure 3 shows the same problem on a Windows system where JAWS Voice interference appears on an fldigi waterfall.